Ronda 14

 About Ronda 14

 In Madrid, Ronda 14 is defined by a Peruvian-Japanese fusion approach and by chef/owner Mario Céspedes.
-The verified case for considering it is direct: it sits in a fusion lane rather than a traditional Spanish one, it is open daily from 12:30 PM to 12 AM.
+It sits in a fusion lane rather than a traditional Spanish one, it is open daily from 12:30 PM to 12 AM.

-For a first-timer, the appeal is the restaurant's stated cuisine rather than any confirmed tasting-menu format, signature dish, seat count, or price point.
-Treat it as a Madrid option for diners who specifically want Peruvian-Japanese fusion, check directly with the restaurant for current menu details before booking.
+For a first-timer, the appeal is the restaurant's Peruvian-Japanese cuisine.
+Treat it as a Madrid option for diners who specifically want that fusion, check directly with the restaurant for current menu details before booking.

 Choose it for Peruvian-Japanese range, not a quiet classic Madrid meal